 In 2018, Travel + Leisure ranked Hội An as one of the world's top 15 best destinations to visit.

-According to the 2019 census, the population of Vietnam was 96,208,984, with 65.6% living in rural areas and 34.4% in urban areas.
+According to the 2019 census, Vietnam's population was 96,208,984, with 65.6% living in rural areas and 34.4% in urban areas.

-According to the General Statistics Office of Vietnam in 2019, Buddhists account for 4.79% of the total population, Catholics 6.1%, Protestants 1.0%, Hoa Hao Buddhists 1.02%, and Caodaism followers 0.58%.
+According to the General Statistics Office of Vietnam in 2019, Buddhists account for 4.79% of the total population, Catholics 6.1%, Protestants 1.0%, Hoahao Buddhists 1.02%, and Caodaism followers 0.58%.

-In 2019, Vietnam had a Forest Landscape Integrity Index mean score of 5.35/10, ranking it 104th globally.
+In 2019, Vietnam had a Forest Landscape Integrity Index mean score of 5.35/10, ranking it 104th globally out of 172 countries.

-In 2019, the number of people who live in urbanised areas in Vietnam is 33,122,548 people (with the urbanisation rate at 34.4%).
+In 2019, the number of people living in urbanised areas in Vietnam was 33,122,548, with an urbanisation rate of 34.4% according to the 2019 census.

 Vietnam Airlines, the state-owned national airline, aims to operate 170 passenger aircraft by 2020.